nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ---

 ### DATA
-can be a sequence or integer or string literals.
+can be a sequence of integer or string literals.
 If needed a label can be placed in front of the data sequence to hold the first entry.

     <id>: <int|str>, <int|str>, ..., <int|str>

     Data: -34, "Hello World", 0, 0b1111_0000